Last updated September 23, 2025

 How do I stop recurring C. diff. infections?

-Hitting the target20 to 25% of people who get infected with C. diff. suffer at least one recurring infection.
+20 to 25% of people who get infected with C. diff. suffer at least one recurring infection.
 C. difficile bacteria and their spores can lay dormant for months or years, waiting for the right conditions to cause re-infections.

 Another reason recurring infections are so common is that most treatments do nothing to help prevent future infections.
-In fact, antibiotic treatments weaken your immune and upset the natural defenses in your intestines, killing off the bacteria that can keep C. difficile in check.
+In fact, antibiotic treatments weaken your immune and upset the natural defenses in your intestines, killing off the protective bacteria that can keep C. difficile in check.
 This creates the perfect opportunity for C. diff. re-infection.

 There are many things you can do to minimize the chances of having recurring infections.
 One is that you need to focus on restoring balance and health to your gut flora.
 Another is proper hygiene and cleanliness to prevent re-infection with C. diff. spores.